gravitational/careers/challenges/systems/challenge-1.md

 ### Library

-* Worker library with methods to start/stop/query status and get the output of a job.
+* Worker library with methods to start/stop/query status of a job.
-* Library should be able to stream the output of a running job.
-  * Output should be from start of process execution.
-  * Multiple concurrent clients should be supported.

 ### API

-* [GRPC](https://grpc.io) API to start/stop/get status/stream output of a running process.
+* [GRPC](https://grpc.io) API to start/stop/get status of a running process.
 * Use mTLS authentication and verify client certificate.
 Set up strong set of cipher suites for TLS and good crypto setup for certificates.
 Do not use any other authentication protocols on top of mTLS.